-Fig. 11 shows a comparison between the LSFs of the theoretical model and simulation model with N=50 for different time instants.
+Fig. 11 shows a comparison between the LSFs of the theoretical model and simulation model with N = 50 for different time instants.
 It can be noticed how the power of the effective scatterers varies with time t and the power of the components with zero Doppler frequency is higher than the rest of the components.
-Simulation model shows good approximation to the theoretical one at different time instants. different time instants due to the non-stationarity of the HST channel.
-They also demonstrate that simulation model provides a good approximation to the statistical properties of the theoretical one.
+The simulation model shows good approximation to the theoretical one at different time instants.